 Swift River is a 4.5 mile point-to-point trail located near Belchertown, Massachusetts and is good for all skill levels.
-The trail is primarily used for walking, fishing, and canoeing and is accessible from April until October.
+The trail is primarily used for walking, fishing, and canoeing and is best used from April until October.

 Great for fresh water fishing..
 Areas of strong current.
 My father and I used to wade out with our thigh high fishing boot amongst the boulders near the sides of part of this river..fell in a few times..lol..the fresh air,clear water& sounds of nature make this the perfect place to destress

 Very pretty & peaceful.
 Great for kayaking or canoeing.
 A lot of shade.
 Definitely Bring bug-spray if you're there after sunset!